The Missing Cross to Purity

 for the Ancient of days is come, and the judgment is set,

-and they that have kept their habitations witness this.
+and those who have kept their habitations witness this.

 And therefore, friends, this is my advice to you,

-I would have you to gather up a list of all these things aforementioned,
+I would have you gather up a list of all these things mentioned before,

 in all your islands and plantations,